chblanc/python-bootcamp/README.md

 `rstudio`:

   `source activate python-bootcamp`

+followed by
   `rstudio`

 This will pop-open an `RStudio` session which you can use to open the project `R` project file in the repo.
+Python files (`py/`) can be run straight from the `R` terminal as you would with a regular `R` script.